Key Takeaways

 You may prefer this fiber supplement over Metamucil if you like unflavored products.

-Psyllium fiber may be too high-fiber for some people.
 If you try this product, drink an extra glass of water after taking it to help the fiber move through your digestive tract.

 4. Garden of Life Raw Organic Fiber

-This supplement contains a blend of soluble and insoluble fibers from sprouted seeds, grains, and legumes.
 It's fortified with omega-3 fatty acids, which can reduce painful inflammation and preserve probiotics in the gut.

-The supplement is flavorless and mixes easily with water.
-Like other powdered supplements, you can add it to baked goods, cereals, and smoothies.
+Like other powdered supplements, it can be added to baked goods, cereals, and smoothies.

 Unlike other options, this product has no psyllium husk and may be a gentler alternative.

-5. Tomorrow’s Nutrition ProFiber
+5. Tomorrow’s Nutrition SunFiber

-ProFiber is a silky smooth powdered fiber supplement that’s also low FODMAP certified.
+SunFiber is a silky smooth powdered fiber supplement that’s also low FODMAP certified.

 This product has prebiotic properties, meaning it can nourish probiotics in your digestive tract and help them thrive.

-This gentle supplement contains guar gum, a soluble fiber source, and is unflavored.
 It has a similar formula to the Webber fiber supplement, but this option is slightly less expensive.

 Takeaway